+Note:

-Note: (1) Homework: There will be a total of 4 individual homework assignments in total.
+(1) Homework: There will be a total of 4 individual homework assignments.
 You will have 7 days to submit the homework solution after the assignment is published.
 Please note that late submissions will incur a grade deduction.
+The grade deduction rule is attached below.

+Time after submission deadline Grade Deduction

+<=1 hour 10%

+>1 hour but <= 24 hours 20%

+24 hours 100%

 (2) Exam: The midterm covers only first half of the course while the final exam covers only the second half.
 Each exam lasts 2 hours.
 Both exams are closed book and closed notes.
 You can bring an A4-size, 2-page cheat sheet, but the cheat sheet is required to submit after the exam.

 No makeup will be given for the midterm exam.
 If you miss the midterm exam for a valid reason that is approved by the instructor, you will have to take a 3-hour comprehensive final exam instead.
 More information will be available in due course.

-(3) Re-grading Policy: The process of assigning grades is intended to be one of unbiased evaluation.
+- (3) RVC Recording: The class is not an online learning course.
+The RVC recording will NOT be provided if you miss the class.
+However, the recording will be provided two weeks before the exams, only for exam preparation purpose. - (4) Re-grading Policy: The process of assigning grades is intended to be one of unbiased evaluation.
 Students are encouraged to respect the integrity and authority of the professor's grading system and are discouraged from pursuing arbitrary challenges to it.
 If you believe an inadvertent error has been made in the grading of individual assignments or exams, a request to have the grade reevaluated may be submitted.
-In the event that you would like to request a re-grade: Email the TA and me within 3 days of receiving your grade, including a brief written statement of why you believe that an error in grading has been made.
-Late requests will not be entertained.
+In the event that you would like to request a re-grade: - Email the TA and me within 3 days of receiving your grade, including a brief written statement of why you believe that an error in grading has been made.
 We will re-grade your examination in its entirety.
 That is, we will re-grade all the items in your examination.

+ACADEMIC INTEGRITY

-ACADEMIC Students at HKUST are expected to observe the Academic Honor INTEGRITY Code at all times (see https://registry.hkust.edu.hk/resourcelibrary/academic-honor-code-and-academic-integrity).
+Students at HKUST are expected to observe the Academic Honor Code at all times (see https://registry.hkust.edu.hk/resource-library/academic-honor-code-and-academic-integrity).

 Zero tolerance is shown to those who are caught cheating on any homework or exam.
-In addition to receiving a zero mark on the guiz or exam involved, the final course grade will appear on your record with an X. This X grade will stay with your record until graduation.
+In addition to receiving a zero mark on the quiz or exam involved, the final course grade will appear on your record with an X. This X grade will stay with your record until graduation.
 If you receive another X grade, you will be dismissed from HKUST.

+INTENDED LEARNING OBJECTIVE

-INTENDED This course is designed to provide a foundation for understanding the operations of a firm in the big data era.
-Our objective by the end of the LEARNING OBJECTIVE course is to provide you with the analytical skills and managerial insights necessary to critically analyze a firm's operations decisions and practices.
+This course is designed to provide a foundation for understanding the operations of a firm in the big data era.
+Our objective by the end of the course is to provide you with the analytical skills and managerial insights necessary to critically analyze a firm's operations decisions and practices.
 Such knowledge is important for careers in a variety of areas, including general management, entrepreneurship, investment banking, business analytics, venture capital and consulting.